RAF distinguishes itself in dealing with law & order challenges: Shah

 The RAF a specialized force, was raised in October 1992 initially with ten unattached battalions and increased with five more units on January 1, 2018.

 These units were set up to deal with riots and riot like situations, to instill confidence amongst all sections of society and also, handle internal security duty.
-(AGENCIES)
+(UNI)

 RAF distinguishes itself in dealing with law & order challenges: Shah